 To drive on the roads in Florida, you are required to own a valid driver’s license.
 If you have been caught driving with a suspended license or without a valid license in Fort Myers, you will be facing penalties for driving without a valid driver’s license.
-It would be wise to seek professional legal advice from a criminal defense attorney who has much experience helping those who have committed traffic-related offenses.
+It would be wise to seek legal advice from a criminal defense attorney who has much experience helping those who have committed traffic-related offenses.

 The attorneys at The Law Place have over 75 years of combined experience.
 We have offered our legal help to countless clients who were desperate to escape the very worst penalties for their traffic-related criminal offenses.
 An attorney-client relationship at our law firm is one of great commitment and loyalty.

 If you have been caught driving your motor vehicle without a valid driver’s license in Fort Myers, FL., you should contact us today to schedule a free consultation with one of our attorneys.
 The main law firm office is available 24 hours a day, 7 days a week.
 Phone us now.

 What Does It Mean to Drive Without a Valid Driver’s License in Fort Myers?